UniMath/agda-unimath/src/metric-spaces/metric-quotients-of-pseudometric-spaces.lagda.md

       ( isometry-map-metric-quotient-Pseudometric-Space M)
 ```

-### The isometric equivalence between a metric space and the quotient metric space of its pseudometric
+### The isometric equivalence between a metric space and the quotient metric space of its pseudometric space

 ```agda
 module _